bhs/golang-stackbench/README.md

 # golang-stack-bench

-benchmarking the golang debug.Stack() function
+Benchmarking the golang runtime.Stack(...) function in terms of the stack depth and output buffer size.